kavi10/Kannan-Lab/_members/Kunal-Parikh.md

 ### Kunal S. Parikh, Ph.D.
 {:.left}

-- Dr. Kunal Parikh is a faculty member at Johns Hopkins University leading innovation in bioengineering and biomedical solutions.
+- Dr. Kunal Parikh is an Assistant Professor at Johns Hopkins University leading innovation in bioengineering and biomedical solutions.
 He is the Co-founder and President of Access HEARS, offering affordable hearing care, and previously served as the Executive Director of the Social Innovation Lab at JHU.
 With a Ph.D. in Biomedical Engineering from JHU and a background in venture-backed biotechnology, Dr. Parikh is dedicated to addressing global health disparities and advancing health equity.

 - PhD – Johns Hopkins University, Baltimore, USA